zhaotingchen/zhaotingchen.github.io/_pages/research.md

 ## <a name="EoR"></a> Cosmic Reionisation

 Before all the planets, stars and galaxies, the Universe is in its Dark Ages.
-Without luminous objects, the Universe is filled with just neutral gas of hydrogen and helium.
+Without light emitting objects, the Universe is filled with just neutral gas of hydrogen and helium.
 But that didn't last forever, since matter accumulates and eventually forms luminous objects.
 These objects emit high energy photons, capable of ionising those once neutral atoms.
-In the end, most of the gas in the intergalactic medium gets ionised in the period of time which is called the Epoch of Reionisation.
+In the end, most of the gas in the intergalactic medium gets ionised in the period of time which is called the **Epoch of Reionisation**.

 This era is particularly special because it's the rare case where we care about the underdense bulk of gas in between galaxies, instead of the overdense regions where structure lies.
-Because of that, two-point statistics are not quite enough.
+Because of that, two-point statistics are not quite enough because the distribution of these rather empty spaces is quite irregular.
 Instead, we want to directly study the morphology of these regions that are getting ionised, i.e. their shapes and sizes.

 <figure>
     <img src='/assets/images/island.jpg' alt='neutral island'  style="width:50%"/>
     <figcaption>A simulation of neutral regions towards the end of EoR I used in <a href="https://arxiv.org/abs/1812.10333">this paper</a></figcaption>
 </figure>

-By studying these regions and their morphology, we can paint a picture of how many galaxies and dark matter halos are there, how they emit high energy photons, and how these photons propogate through the Universe.
+By studying these regions and their morphology, we can paint a picture of how many galaxies and dark matter halos are there back when the Universe is fresh out of its Dark Ages, how they emit high energy photons, and how these photons propogate through the Universe.

 [Back to Top](#top)

 ## <a name="WL"></a> Weak Lensing

-One of the most shocking predictions, and the very first prediction to be [verified in 1929](https://en.wikipedia.org/wiki/Eddington_experiment), of Einstein's general relativity is that the massless light can be bent by the gravity.
+One of the most shocking predictions, and the very first to be [verified in 1919](https://en.wikipedia.org/wiki/Eddington_experiment), of Einstein's general relativity is that the massless light can be bent by the gravity.
 This leads to the existence of gravitational lensing, meaning that stars and galaxies can act like lenses deflecting lights.
-If the angle is perfectly aligned, we can see that the deflection of light forms a ring called an "Einstein Ring".
+If the angle is perfectly aligned between the far away light source, the slightly closer lens and the observer, we can see that the deflection of light forms a ring called an "Einstein Ring".

 <figure>
     <img src='/assets/images/ring.jpeg' alt='Einstein Ring'>
     <figcaption>An Einstein Ring from a distant galaxy, lensed by the galaxy cluster SDSS J0146-0929.
 Credit: ESA/Hubble & NASA</figcaption>
 </figure>

 Of course, it's very rare that the source, the lens and the observer are perfectly aligned to set up this extraordinary phenomenon.
-Usually, when the light from distant galaxies travels to us, it will only be very slightly bent, resulting in a very subtle shape distortion of the image known as weak lensing.
+Usually, when the light from distant galaxies travels to us, it will only be very slightly bent, resulting in a very subtle shape distortion of the image known as **weak lensing**.
 Although this shape distortion is very hard to see case by case, once we have a collection of them we can produce a map of this effect and use it to study the distribution of structure.

 For me, the most fascinating thing about weak lensing is that its outcome is a **direct** reflection of the underlying theory of gravity.
 If the space time geometry changes, the light bending rules will be changed.
 Therefore, weak lensing can be used to detect possible tiny deviations from general relativity.